MumenJarrah/CloudLabs/lab8.md

 ![](images/lab8-4-u.png)

-The output shows the Facebook server contacted for the ping (FILL) and its IP address (IP).
+The output shows the Facebook server contacted for the ping (star-mini.c10r.facebook.com) and its IP address (157.240.229.35).
 It also shows multiple trials for ping and their round-trip times.
 At the end of the command, it shows stats about all trials and the average round-trip time.

 ### `traceroute`